Cycling: UK Anti-Doping investigating 'allegations of wrongdoing'

-LONDON British Cycling is cooperating fully with an investigation by the country's anti-doping agency UKAD into "allegations of wrongdoing within cycling", it said on Friday.
+LONDON (Reuters) - British Cycling is cooperating fully with an investigation by the country's anti-doping agency UKAD into "allegations of wrongdoing within cycling", it said on Friday.

 UKAD gave no details of what they were investigating, although a report in the Daily Mail newspaper said it concerned Team Sky and former Tour de France winner Bradley Wiggins.